crate/crate-python/docs/by-example/sqlalchemy/getting-started.rst

     >>> import sqlalchemy as sa
     >>> from sqlalchemy.ext.declarative import declarative_base
     >>> from sqlalchemy.orm import sessionmaker
-    >>> from sqlalchemy.sql import text

-Establish a connection to the database:
+Establish a connection to the database, see also :ref:`sa:engines_toplevel` and :ref:`connect`:

     >>> engine = sa.create_engine(f"crate://{crate_host}")
     >>> connection = engine.connect()

-    >>> Base = declarative_base(bind=engine)

-Create a session with SQLAlchemy:
+Create an SQLAlchemy :doc:`Session <sa:orm/session_basics>`:

     >>> session = sessionmaker(bind=engine)()
+    >>> Base = declarative_base()

-Connection String
+Connection string
 =================

-In SQLAlchemy a connection is established using the ``create_engine`` function.
+In SQLAlchemy, a connection is established using the ``create_engine`` function.
-This function takes a connection string that varies from database to database.
+This function takes a connection string, actually an `URL`_, that varies from database to database.

-In order to connect to a CrateDB cluster the following connection strings are
+In order to connect to a CrateDB cluster, the following connection strings are
 valid:

     >>> sa.create_engine('crate://')